A few years ago, after watching nearly every single episode of Flip This House, I was determined that I was going to be a real estate mogul.

 I have been a full time Real Estate Investor for the past three years.
 The reason I got started was a mix of desperate need (I had a Masters degree, could not find a job and was BROKE), and the promise of huge profits, very quickly with little to no knowledge of the business and no start up money.
 I was more than qualified to meet those requirements.

-I had never taken a single class on Real Estate, had no idea how to fix ANYTHING (let alone conduct a complicated rehab project) and most importantly, I had NO MONEY!
+I had never taken a single class on Real Estate, had no idea how to fix ANYTHING (let alone conduct a complicated rehab project) and most importantly, I had NO MONEY, I didn’t even have or know how to invest with 1000 dollars!
 The one advantage I had going into this business was a father who was an amazing mentor.
 Growing up, he was the quintessential entrepreneur.
 He was a C.P.A. by day and ran several successful businesses on the side.
 I looked up to him with absolute awe, and still do.

 At my lowest financial point, my father came to me and said,